mobalazs/rotor-framework/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Slack](https://img.shields.io/badge/Slack-RokuDevelopers-4A154B?logo=slack)](https://rokudevelopers.slack.com)

 **Rotor** is a modular, ViewModel-first UI framework for Roku applications built with BrighterScript and SceneGraph.
 It is lightweight and designed to intuitively speed up development time while simplifying both the implementation and long-term maintenance process.
 It features a rich ViewBuilder system and a Roku-friendly implementation of the MVI (Model-View-Intent) design pattern.
-It helps developers structure large-scale apps with reusable components, state-driven logic, and optimized rendering — all without relying on traditional XML-based views.
+It helps developers structure large-scale apps with reusable components, state-driven logic, and optimized rendering.

 [🌱](#token-efficient-documentation-for-ai)